-- 1.69 metric tonnes of CO2e (carbon dioxide equivalent when CO2, methane methane (CH4) & Nitrous Oxide (N2O) are converted to carbon dioxide equivalents).
+A return flight from London to New York totals 1.69 metric tonnes of CO2e per passenger (carbon dioxide equivalent when CO2, methane methane (CH4) & Nitrous Oxide (N2O) are converted to carbon dioxide equivalents).

-- That’s the weight of 2 old style VW Beetles (800kg each).
-Therefore about 250g of CO2 per mile.
+That’s the weight of 2 old style VW Beetles (800kg each).
+This equates to approximately 250g of CO2 per passenger mile.

-… and using the UK’s Albert Hall as a visual comparison then 100 people on this flight are producing 93,000m3 of CO2 in total which is one Albert Hall or 169 tonnes (that’s 13 new Routemaster buses!!)
+… and using the UK’s Albert Hall as a visual comparison then 100 people on this flight are producing 93,000m3 of CO2 in total which is one Albert Hall or 169 tonnes (that’s the weight of 13 new Routemaster buses!!)

 - The distances is calculated using the shortest route.

 - This is then multiplied by 1.09 to allow for take-off, circling & non-direct routes.

 - This is finally multiplied by the appropriate Defra emissions factor specific to the type of flight (UK domestic, short haul or long haul), the class of seat taken (economy class, business class etc.) and the average occupancy of the plane.

 - Some sites then have a ‘Radiative Forcing Factor’ as emissions from planes at high altitudes impact climate change more than if the emissions were released at ground level.
 This then multiples any total figure by 1.9 (and what I have done for my calculations).

 So what can be done to reduce your carbon footprint?